openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Alteration \newline

 **Description:** You are able to change size, shape, and composition of physical matter that you touch.
-Make an ally larger or smaller, transmute rocks to gold or flesh to stone. \newline
+Transmute rocks to gold, or a wall into a door. \newline

 **Effect:** Your Power Level determines the types of matter your can transmute as well as the duration of the effect.
 The duration is either *temporary* or *permanent*.
-A **temporary** transmutation must be sustained every round and has a maximum duration of 1 hour per your Alteration attribute score.
+A **temporary** transmutation must be sustained every round and has a maximum duration of 1 hour multiplied by your invoking attribute score.
 A  **permanent** transmutation does not have to be sustained and persists until some other effect would cancel it.

 -   **Power Level 3** - *Temporarily* transmute an object into another object of the same size and weight.